isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 appropriate to add `noexcept` even on functions that allocate.

-Put another way: In most programs, most functions can throw (e.g., because they use `new`, call functions that do, or use library functions that reports failure by throwing), so don't just sprinkle `noexcept` all over the place without considering whether the possible exceptions can be handled.
+Put another way: In most programs, most functions can throw (e.g., because they use `new`, call functions that do, or use library functions that report failure by throwing), so don't just sprinkle `noexcept` all over the place without considering whether the possible exceptions can be handled.